The Hawaii Teaching and Certification Resource

 How to Become a Teacher in Hawaii

-Like all states, Hawaii requires teachers to hold a bachelor’s degree.
+Like all states, Hawaii requires prospective teachers to hold a bachelor’s degree.
 Additionally, teachers must attend an approved teacher preparation program from an accredited school in order to qualify for Hawaii teacher certification.

 For those interested in becoming a teacher in Hawaii who have not completed traditional teacher preparation programs, there are alternative routes to Hawaii teacher certification for those who qualify.